UNITY-Physics/fw-minimorph/README.md

 The script assumes that the input image is in NIfTI format.
 The script outputs the segmentations in native space.

-Computation of Age-Specific Templates, Segmentation Priors and Segmentation Masks
+**Computation of Age-Specific Templates, Segmentation Priors and Segmentation Masks:**

-i) Age-specific templates: The templates used in this pipeline were constructed using a subset of high-quality datasets from the UCT-Khula study.
+<u>i)Age-specific templates:</u> The templates used in this pipeline were constructed using a subset of high-quality datasets from the UCT-Khula study.
 Brain extraction was performed on the isotropic T2-weighted images using the mri_synthstrip tool.
 Edge images were generated using FSL.
 Both the brain-extracted and edge images were used as input channels for template building in antsMultivariateTemplateConstruction.sh.

 ii) Segmentation priors:
 To generate tissue and CSF priors, age-specific T2-weighted images and corresponding tissue segmentation maps from the Baby Connectome Project (BCP) atlas were non-linearly registered to the age-specific study template using ANTs.
 These transformations were applied to the white matter (WM), grey matter (GM), and cerebrospinal fluid (CSF) segmentation maps.